 In this episode, Mark Amery meets dealers Vincent Drane and Paulette Robinson from Solander Gallery on Willis Street.
 With a passion for printmaking, Solander is a rare fine arts enterprise; representing and advocating for a large community of contemporary artists who predominately work on paper.
 Mark also speaks to printmaker Marci Tackett whose exhibition Energy and Matter was on from 2 September to 10 October 2020.

 Curators of Cuba | Episode 14 : Potocki Paterson with artist Shelley Masters

-In episode #14, the final of a conversation series with galleries and artists that help make the Cuba Street area dynamic, Suzanne Tamaki meets dealer Dylan Potocki with his gallery upstairs on Dixon Street, and painter Shelley Masters whose exhibition The Distance Between Us is on until 1 September.
+In episode #14, the final of a conversation series with galleries and artists that help make the Cuba Street area dynamic, Suzanne Tamaki meets dealer Dylan Potocki with his gallery upstairs on Dixon Street, and painter Shelley Masters whose exhibition The Distance Between Us was on from 27 June to 1 September.

 Curators of Cuba | Episode 13 : Roar!
 Gallery

 In episode #13 of a conversation series with galleries and artists that help make the Cuba Street area dynamic, Suzanne Tamaki heads to Left Bank off Cuba Mall to the fabulous Roar!, a not-for-profit exhibition space supporting artists from Pablos Art Studios with limited access to traditional dealer galleries.
 In the collective spirit of Pablos, Suzanne speaks to gallery manager Mel Upjohn, volunteer Jolyn Wills and artists Soraya Xe, Paul Holmes and Andrea Penrice about some of the work they produced during Lockdown.
 As Suzanne notes Roar!
 And Pablos are in fundraising mode for their crucial services.
 Visit!
 Support!